LegalServerJS/link-to-prefill-form/Readme.md

 # Create a link in Legalserver to prefill a form in JotForm.

-See index.html for a an example showing how to create a link that will prefill a JotForm form.
+See index.html for an example showing how to create a link that will prefill a JotForm form.

 Simply copy and paste the marked section in index.html into an instruction in legalserver.